 After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
+Specifically, the Board determined that your misconduct, as evidenced by your drug abuse, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
 The Board determined that illegal drug use by a Sailor is contrary to Navy core values and policy, renders such Sailors unfit for duty, and poses an unnecessary risk to the safety of their fellow Sailors.
-Additionally, the Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.

 Further, the Board considered the likely negative effect your misconduct had on the good order and discipline of your command.
-Finally, the Board concurred with the AO and determined that, there is insufficient evidence of a mental health condition that may be attributed to military service, and there is insufficient evidence your misconduct could be attributed to a mental health condition.
+Finally, the Board concurred with the AO and determined that, there is insufficient evidence of a mental health condition that may be attributed to military service, and there is insufficient evidence that your misconduct could be attributed to a mental health condition.
+As noted in the AO, your personal statement is not sufficiently detailed to establish clinical symptoms or provide a nexus with your misconduct.
+Additionally, be advised decisions reached by the Department of Veterans Affairs (VA) to determine if former servicemembers rate certain VA benefits do not affect previous discharge decisions made by the Navy.
+The criteria used by the VA in determining whether a former servicemember is eligible for benefits are different than that used by the Navy when determining a member's discharge characterization of service.
 As a result, the Board determined your conduct constituted a significant departure from that expected of a Sailor and continues to warrant an OTH characterization.
-Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants upgrading your characterization of service, reinstating your rank to E-5, or granting relief as a matter of clemency or equity.
+Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined your request does not merit relief.